MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex1_Compliance_Manager.md

 1. Back on the **Use default DLP policies for US Gramm Leach Bliley Act** page, you should see this improvement action has been assigned to Megan Bowen.

-## Task 6 - Act on improvement action
+## Task 5 - Act on improvement action

+In this task, you will log into the Client 2 VM (LON-CL2) and navigate to Outlook to access Megan Bowen's email.
+You will then review and act upon the assigned improvement action in Compliance Manager.

 1. Leave Client 1 VM (LON-CL1) open as it is, and log into the Client 2 VM (LON-CL2) as the **lon-cl2\admin** account.